Download page Java Memory Thrash.

-- Current Instance Count: A high number indicates possible allocation of large number of temporary objects.
+- Current Instance Count: A high number indicates the possible allocation of a large number of temporary objects.

 - Shallow Size: Is the approximate memory used by all instances in a class.
 A large number for shallow size signals potential memory thrash.

 - Instance Count Trend: A saw wave is an instant indication of memory thrash.

 If you suspect you have a memory thrash problem at this point, then you should verify that this is the case.
 See To verify memory thrash.

 Select the class name to monitor and click Drill Down at the top of the Object Instance Tracking dashboard.
 On the Object Instance Tracking window, click Show Major Garbage Collections.

 The following Object Instance Tracking Overview provides further evidence of a memory thrash problem.